ennanco/dotfiles-old-style/README.md

+#DEPECRATED: I have move to an alternative way to manage the dotfiles base of git bare repositories, therefore there is not going to be additional updates to this ones.
+IN case of interest move to the another repository.

 # Dotfiles
 This repository contains the configuration files of my machine with all the optimizations and scripts that I mainly use on a daily basis
 As my first research topic, my machine has become nearly a Deep Learning workstation therefore many enviroment variables are focused on setting up libraries like CUDA or CuDNN.